noahehall/theBookOfNoah/0current/blockchain/udacity.md

       - NEO blockchain: labels the selected consensus node SPEAKER, and the others delegates
         - the speaker creates a new block and proposes it to the delegates
         - 2/3rds of delegates must approve the block, else a new randomly selected consensus node becomes speaker and the process repeates
+- issues
+  - bad speaker: since speakers are chosen randomly, the selected speaker could be dishonest/malfunction
+    - solution: since users vote on delegates, and delegates are randomly selected to become speaker, its up to the users to ensure only honest nodes become delegates
+  - bad delegates: users may not know which other nodes are good, and be unable to cast meaningful votes
+    - solution: some platforms release data about the honesty and functioning of each delegate for voters to review

+#### delegated proof of stake

+- todo

+#### Proof of Activity

+- todo

+#### proof of elapsed time

+- todo